 - applying a heat pack to the painful areas

 - wearing low-heeled, supportive shoes

 - avoiding standing on one leg (sit down to get dressed, climb stairs one at a time)

 - seeing a physiotherapist to get exercise and posture advice

 - avoiding standing or walking for long periods of time

-- being careful about movements that stretch the hip, such as getting in and out of cars, sitting on low stools and squatting
+- being careful about movements that stretch your hip, such as getting in and out of cars, sitting on low stools and squatting

-For birth, a baby should ideally be positioned with their head down and facing the mother’s back.
-This position helps the baby descend through the pelvis and birth canal.
+For birth, your baby is likely to be positioned with their head down and facing your back.
+This position helps your baby descend through your pelvis and birth canal.

-A baby who lies bottom or feet down in the pelvis during late pregnancy is said to be in breech position.
-Breech presentations increase the chance of a complicated vaginal birth and can lead to a caesarean section.
-While most babies naturally turn in the womb in time for labour, techniques performed by an obstetrician, such as an external cephalic version (ECV), can help the baby to turn.
+A baby who lies bottom or feet down in your pelvis during late pregnancy is said to be in a ‘breech’ position.
+Breech presentations may increase the chance of a complicated vaginal birth.

 Learn more here about the development and quality assurance of healthdirect content.